 Freshman Academy is a transition program from middle to high school designed to help students acclimate to the new school and its requirements.
-Teachers suspend the curriculum for the first few days of school in which school expectations and procedures are explained and practiced.
-Students are placed on a team in which a science, social studies, math, and ELA teacher have the same group of students.
-The team has a common duty period in which the team meets collaboratively to handle student issues, hold parent conferences, design curriculum integration, and plan freshman events.
+Teachers suspend the curriculum for the first few days of school.
+During this time, school expectations and procedures are explained and practiced.
+Students are placed on a team with a science, social studies, math, and ELA teacher who have the same group of students.
+The team has a common duty period that enables them to meet collaboratively to handle student issues, hold parent conferences, design curriculum integration, and plan freshman events.
 Students who take honors or AP courses may go outside of the freshman teachers for those courses.